BergensTidende/orion-nais/README.md

 - Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
 Create a new branch if necessary.
 - Push your branch to your fork on Github, the remote `origin`.
 - From your fork open a pull request in the correct branch.
-Target the project's `develop` branch if there is one, else go for `master`!
+Target the project's `develop` branch if there is one, else go for `master`.
-- …
 - If the maintainer requests further changes just push them to your branch.
 The PR will be updated automatically.
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).